mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 ![](images/batch-done.png)

-We can check to see if there are any contianers still around.
+We can check to see if there are any containers still around.

 ```bash
 docker ps -a